ChrisPattison/LabPythonUtils/README.md

 bode - Makes a bode plot of a circuit using a Tektronix TDS1002B and Stanford Research Systems DS345 takes 7.5s per data point.

 bode_err - Plots output of bode and theoretical values of an LRC circuit

+v_measure - Measures the Johnson noise of a resistor